aditya-sk/customMchpApps/README.md

 # customMchpApps
-This repository contains PWM with LED, I2C Sensor, SMF, and Multithreads
+This repository contains PWM with LED, I2C with BNO055 sensor, SMF, and Multithreads